Tyler+Eddy+photo.jpg

 Pablo Vajas

 Pablo is a Postdoctoral Fellow at the Fisheries & Marine Institute, Memorial University.
-For his Postdoctoral Fellowship, Pablo is investigating the ecosystem role of harp seals in Newfoundland & Labrador.
+Pablo is investigating the ecosystem role of harp seals in Newfoundland & Labrador.

 Pablo’s research interests include wild boar hunting in France and mixed demersal fishing in the Gulf of Biscay.
 His transdisciplinary approach integrates information sources in a socio-ecological context.
 His research involves data analysis, Bayesian modelling for hunting, and mechanistic modelling for fisheries.